Lack of space – The cloud is moving! The new accommodations

 And will also be recyclable if desired.

-T he cloud is moving to a larger home in the summer of 2018.
-Deutsche Telekom is building a new data farm near Magdeburg, set among green meadows and Germany's best arable land.
+T he cloud has moved to a larger home in the summer of 2018.
+Deutsche Telekom has built a new data farm near Magdeburg, set among green meadows and Germany's best arable land.
 Those who want to know where their vacation photos are stored should come take a look here.
 Although such a visit would not be all that easy to make.
 A four-meter high earth wall against heavy vehicles, a barbed-wire fence, several hundred security cameras, access control systems, hand scanners and more would all prevent you from entering – at least if you come unannounced.
 When it comes to data protection, Deutsche Telekom doesn't kid around.
 The company's cloud data center in Biere near Magdeburg is considered to be one of the securest in the world.
 Designed as a TwinCore data center, is has an extra dose of security.
 Even in the very unlikely event that there is a fire inside the data center, the automated nitrogen steam doesn't immediately extinguish the flames and the servers all burn down to a crisp, the data would still be secure.
 That's because there is a complete copy of all the data from Biere at a twin data center located a mere 18 kilometers away in Magdeburg.

 The cloud data center Biere is one of the most secure data centers on the planet

 Deutsche Telekom's Cyber Defense Center defends the Fort Knox of data from hacker attacks.
 Security is priority number one for good reason: never before have there been so many cyber attacks as there are now.
 Experts are talking about a downright cyber war.
 That's why more and more people want to keep their data as secure as possible in the cloud, preferably in Germany.
-And that's also why, in turn, Deutsche Telekom is now expanding its cloud capacities in Biere and building a second brand-new, high-performance data center: Biere 2.
+And that's also why, in turn, Deutsche Telekom expanded its cloud capacities in Biere and building a second brand-new, high-performance data center: Biere 2.
 50,000 tons of concrete and 30,000 servers.

 34,000 tons of concrete